 Thanksgiving Cranberry & Hawthorn Sauce

 I used my mom’s delicious recipe and added hawthorn berries for a great twist on the old Thanksgiving favorite.
-Shan Zha/Hawthorn fruit blends well with cranberries both in color and in taste, and is a great addition to prevent potential food stagnation arising from the heavy meal.
-Shan Zha’s strong ability to resolve food stagnation will enable your guests to more easily digest the big Thanksgiving meal and be ready for dessert!
+Shan Zha/Hawthorn fruit blends well with cranberries both in color and in taste, and is a great addition to prevent potential food stagnation arising from the heavy holiday meal.
+Shan Zha’s strong ability to resolve food stagnation will enable your guests to more easily digest a big Thanksgiving dinner and be ready for dessert!

 Makes 3 cups

 2 tablespoons grated orange rind

 First wash and pit the hawthorn berries, soak in water for 10 minutes, then strain and discard water.

 Place the hawthorn berries in a saucepan with the sugar and water.
 Bring to a boil, then down to a simmer for 10 minutes.
 Add the cranberries, bring to a boiling point again, and simmer only until the cranberry skins pop – about 8 to 10 minutes, then take pot off the stove.